uzairmansoor/terraform-website-using-CloudFront-SSL/README.md

 cd terraform-website-using-CloudFront-SSL/tf/environments/dev
 ```

-Ensure you run the following commands in the directory where your 'main.tf' file is located
+Ensure you run the following commands in the directory where your `main.tf` file is located

 ### Step 2: Initialize Terraform